Danish passport: Visa requirements

-As of 21 September 2022, Danish citizens had visa-free or visa on arrival access to 188 countries and territories, thus ranking the Danish passport fifth in the world (tied with the passports of Austria, the Netherlands, and Sweden) according to the Henley Passport Index.
+As of 16 July 2024, Danish citizens had visa-free or visa on arrival access to 192 countries and territories, thus ranking the Danish passport fourth in the world (tied with the passports of Belgium and the United Kingdom) according to the Henley Passport Index.

 According to the World Tourism Organization 2016 report, the Danish passport is first in the world (tied with Finland, Germany, Italy, Luxembourg, Singapore, and the United Kingdom) in terms of travel freedom, with the mobility index of 160 (out of 215 with no visa weighted by 1, visa on arrival weighted by 0.7, eVisa by 0.5 and traditional visa weighted by 0).

 As a member state of the European Union, Danish citizens enjoy freedom of movement within the European Economic Area (EEA).
 The Citizens’ Rights Directive defines the right of free movement for citizens of the EEA.
 Through bilateral agreements freedom of movement is extended to Switzerland, and all EU and EFTA nationals are not only visa-exempt but are legally entitled to enter and reside in each other's countries.

 Controversy

 In 2010, an atheist Danish citizen filed a complaint to the Danish Ministry of Justice, due to the passport's inclusion of a picture of the crucifixion of Jesus as shown on the Jelling Stones, arguing that passports should be free of religious symbols.
 This argument was rejected by leading Danish politicians, arguing that Christianity is a part of Denmark's cultural history, and Christianity was not depicted exclusively, since the passport also includes an image of a dragon motif, likewise taken from the largest Jelling Stone.
-The passport design including images from the Jelling Stones was introduced in 1997, when the current red design was introduced.
-Previous Danish passports had been green or beige.
+The passport design including images from the Jelling Stones was introduced in 1997, when the current burgundy design was introduced.
+Prior to Denmark's adoption of the common EU passport design and format (along with Italy and Ireland) in 1985, Danish passports had green or beige covers.

 Lack of national identity card

 EU rules allow any citizen of a member country to travel anywhere in the EU without a passport, if they have a national identity card stating citizenship and some other standardised information.
-Denmark and Ireland are the only EU countries that do not issue national identity cards; however, Ireland issues passport cards which are treated by law as ID cards by some EU countries.
+Denmark and Ireland (and previously the UK) are the only EU countries that do not issue national identity cards; however, Ireland issues passport cards which are treated by law as ID cards by some EU countries.
 Therefore, Denmark is the only country in the EU whose citizens cannot travel to other nations with ID cards or equivalents.
 There has been some political support for introducing such cards since the EU rule was introduced, but this has not yet become a reality.